ros2/ros2_documentation/source/How-To-Guides/ROS-1-to-ROS-2/Porting-From-Catkin-To-Ament-C++.rst

 This is a compiler specific flag, and CMake has better tools for choosing a C++ standard.
 This example uses `target_compile_features() <https://cmake.org/cmake/help/v3.14/command/target_compile_features.html>`__.
 Note that many packages use `CMAKE_CXX_STANDARD <https://cmake.org/cmake/help/v3.14/variable/CMAKE_CXX_STANDARD.html>`__ instead.
-There are advantages to each option..
+There are advantages to each option.

 .. tabs::